gree/observed/README.md

 ## Usage

+Just for the purpose of illustration, _let Observed observe and report the healthiness of Google_.

 Observed itself is just a framework and doesn't support any service by default.
 Now, just for example, let's assume that we want Observed to poll our HTTP-based webs service and report the result and show average response time.